Graviton-Code-Editor/Graviton-App/BUILDING.md

 ### Desktop

+This will open the app's window:

 ```shell
 npm start
 ```

 ### Browser (experimental)

+This will launch a web server in port 7500 (http://localhost:7500):

 ```shell
 npm start:experimental:browser
 ```

 ### Self-hosted server (experimental)

+This will launch a web server in port 7500 (http://localhost:7500):

 ```shell
 npm start:experimental:server